informed-governance-project/NISINP/docs/ui_administrator.rst

    Screenshot of a list page.

+1. Above the list is a search field, that allow to narrow the list to objects including that string,
+2. On the right, you can filter the list according to some attributes,
-1. For some entities, you can import/export in several formats (JSON, CSV, etc.)
+3. Just above the filter box, some buttons if present allow you to import or export the list in several formats (JSON, CSV, etc.),
-2. For some entities, you can filter the list depending of its attributes
-3. It's also possible to limit the number of displayed items with the search bar
+4. A button in the same zone allows to add a new object,
-4. Some group actions are also available, for that you need to tick the case corresponding to the entries you want to modify and select the appropriate action
+4. Some group actions are also available, for that you need to tick the case corresponding to the entries you want to modify and select the appropriate action above the list.

 Standard add / change function
 -----------------------------------

-When clicking on add or editing an object, you arrive on this kind of view for all the objects.
-The difference between editing and adding is in editing mode, the values are prefilled by the existing one
+When clicking on the "Add" button or the first field of an object, you are directed to the "change" page, like shown below.
+When editng an existing object, the values are prefilled with the current properties of the object.
+When adding a new object, the form is blank.

 .. figure:: _static/ui_standard_add_edit.png
    :alt: edit page.